Riley Communities Local Area Plan Update

 There are many ways to learn more and get involved in this final phase of the project:

-Review the the final draft Riley Communities Local Area Plan
+Review the proposed Riley Communities Local Area Plan.

 If there is anything that is unclear or if you have any questions, please consider attending one of the three information sessions that is being offered.